gabriellrojo/Secret-Word/README.md

 # About this

-This is a project made using ReactJs.
+This is a project that I made using ReactJs.
 The main purpose of this project is to apply the knowledge obtained in HTML, CSS and JS through ReactJS.

 # Secret-Word challenge